Shadota/SillyTavern-MessageSummarize/README.md

 #### Summarization:
 - This section of the config menu is where you control how your messages are summarized.
 - Click the `Edit` button to bring up a popup that allows you to edit the summarization prompt itself, along with custom macros that will insert messages from your chat.
 Here you can also change the role used for the prompt as well as a response prefill.
-- You can also set a separate `Connection Profile` or `Completion Preset` to be used specifically for summarizations.
-Note that due to a limitation of ST (ST can only have one connection and preset active at a time), when summaries occur the extension switches to that connection profile and completion preset until summarization is complete.
-This means that, if you have unsaved changes to your connection profile or completion preset, they will be lost when summarization occurs.
+- You can also set a separate `Connection Profile` to be used specifically for summarizations.
 - You can control whether messages get re-summarized when they are edited, swiped, or continued.
 - If you are using a cloud model with an API request limit, you can also set a `Time Delay` between summaries.